Generic Name: dexrazoxane (DEX-ra-ZOX-ane)

 - Lab tests, including heart function and complete blood cell counts, may be performed while you use Zinecard.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Zinecard is not approved for use in CHILDREN.
-Children may be at increased risk of developing a second cancer.
+An increased risk of developing a second cancer has been reported in children taking some brands of Zinecard along with cancer medicines.
+Discuss any questions with your doctor.

 - PREGNANCY and BREAST-FEEDING: Zinecard may cause harm to the fetus.
+Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zinecard while you are pregnant.
 It is not known if Zinecard is found in breast milk.
 Do not breast-feed while taking Zinecard.

 Possible side effects of Zinecard: